ckeditor/ckeditor5/docs/features/image-upload.md

 <!-- TODO [ Drawing: workflow ( User Inserts Image ) -> ( Temporary Image Inserted ) -> ( Image Uploaded ) -> ( URL Returned ) -> ( Temporary Image Replaced with Definitive ) ] -->

-To make the above process possible, an image upload plugin must be available.
+To make the above process possible, an image upload plugin (such as {@link module:easy-image/easyimage~EasyImage}) must be available.
 Such plugin will handle both the upload and URL returning steps in the above workflow.

 ## Responsive images